-In order to set up a new Stave House in the Sahara centre, we will need to refurbish and furnish a new classroom in the primary school Mahfud Ali Beiba (Boujdour camp), train four new teachers and get a whole new set of Stave House teaching materials, as well as school materials and instruments.
+In order to set up our new Stave House in the Sahara centre, we will need to build two more music rooms, add two new teachers to the team and get a whole new set of Stave House teaching materials, as well as school materials and instruments.

 How far does your money go?

 £50 - 1 set of classroom instruments (untuned percussion, chime bars...)

 £300 - 1 second hand electronic keyboard for the whole class

 £500 - 1 RTN flight London-Tindouf for our project managers

 £1000 - Carpets, mattresses, shelves and tables for the classroom

 £1500 - 1 set of Stave House teaching materials for the whole class

 £3000 - Refurbishment of the new classroom

 Stave House in the Sahara is a small independent project working with Saharawi primary schools & local teachers to implement early childhood music education through English in the Saharawi refugee camps (Tindouf, SW Algeria).